christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__07/04/2021__<br>
+Uploading final assingment (TechJobs-Persistent).
+I plan to finish up the portfolio site this week and also add more screenshots onto GitHub.
+Already thinking of ideas for more projects I can build for fun.

 <br>__07/03/2021__<br>
 I assisted two peers today in debugging their assignments.
 Neither have finished completely but some of the hints and questions I gave/asked helped them pass some of the tests.
 I like helping others because it helps me to dig in and think more about why I did what I did and what I could do differently.
 I also spent time working on my portfolio website.
 I am almost ready to purchase a domain and hosting.